CMS-ECAL-Trigger-Group/WeightsConfigurationP5/README.md

 ```
 Finally all the logicids have been concatenated in a single file **params_EBEE_logicids.csv**.

+The structure of the weights configuration is the same for Even and Odd weights.

 For a general introduction to the ECAL trigger primitive generation have a look at [Davide's thesis](https://dvalsecc.web.cern.ch/dvalsecc/PhD_Thesis/thesis_Valsecchi_final.pdf).

 ## Weight configuration